King Maximilian II of Bavaria

 King Maximilian II with his wife and sons, Ludwig (left) and Otto (right). source: Wikipedia

 Maximilian came to the throne suddenly on March 20, 1848, when his father abdicated, and quickly introduced reforms to the constitution to establish a more constitutional monarchy.
-Unlike his father, who focused much on his personal interests and extravagance, Maximilian focused primarily on his duties.
+Unlike his father, who focused on his personal interests and extravagance, Maximilian focused primarily on his duties.
 However, his tendency to rely heavily on the advice of his ministers, along with his frequent travels, often led to long delays before any decisions were made.

-The King wanted to preserve Bavaria’s independence in the German Confederation and refused to accept the constitution put forth by the Frankfurt National Assembly in 1849.
+Maximilian wanted to preserve Bavaria’s independence in the German Confederation and refused to accept the constitution put forth by the Frankfurt National Assembly in 1849.
 At home, he was a strong supporter of science and the arts.
 He worked to transform Munich into one of the most cultural and educational cities in Europe, and funded studies into the art, costumes, and customs of the Bavarian people, promoting a sense of national identity in the face of growing Pan-Germanism.
-He also supported many writers and developed a close friendship with the Danish writer, Hans Christian Anderson.
+He also supported many writers and developed a close friendship with the Danish writer Hans Christian Anderson.

 Another of Maximilian’s passions was architecture and the building and restoration of several royal residences.
 In addition to rebuilding Hohenschwangau Castle, he oversaw the rebuilding of Hambach Castle and the redesigning of Berg Castle.
 He also had several other residences built, including a villa on Rose Island which later became a favorite getaway of his son, King Ludwig II.